sinkstyt/MrRobogers/README.md

 4. Now you've got somebody's project (mine, in this case) in that local directory.
 Happy perusing!
 5. **A perusal suggestion** Use that command line, now that you're in the root folder for this project anyway, to launch your editor of choice (example, Visual Studio Code):
     `code .`
     > this should launch a new window in VS Code open to the root folder of the directory.
-Of course some unique system or user profile settings may be pointint you to an error message at this point.
+Of course some unique system or user profile settings may instead give an error message at this point.
 For help on this, _Stick with it!
 We're almost there!_ please check out the documentation appropriate to this error/your text editor of choice's command prompts.

 ## Specs